arcus-azure/arcus/community/blog/2020-03-Releasing-Arcus-Messaging-and-BackgroundJobs-v.0.1.0/README.md

 ## Receiving Messages From Azure Service Bus Queues & Topics

-With Arcus Messaging we provide something that's called a **message pump** for messages on Azure Service Bus.
+With Arcus Messaging we make it easier to process messages.
+By using a **message pump**, we will automatically get messages from a broker where we support Azure Service Bus for now.
 This pump can be registered very easily on startup of your application.

 Once registered, one or more **message handlers** can be registered that will eventually process the message.